Abc-Arbitrage/ZeroLog/README.md

   Since ZeroLog does not aim to replace any existing logging libraries in any kind of application, it won't try to compete on feature set level with more pre-eminent projets like log4net or NLog for example.
 The focus will remain on performance and allocation free aspects.

-## Disclaimer

->The project is production ready and you can get it via Nuget if you want to give it a try.
+   The project is production ready and you can get it via Nuget if you want to give it a try.
 The package is available here:

 >https://www.nuget.org/packages/ZeroLog/